spryker/spryker-docs/docs/marketplace/dev/feature-integration-guides/202304.0/marketplace-product-offer-prices-feature-integration.md

 {% info_block warningBox "Verification" %}

+Make sure the following:
-Make sure that when a product offer is selected, and its price is shown as the current price.
+* When a product offer is selected, its price is shown as the current price.

-Make sure that product offer prices are saved when a product concrete and product offer prices are saved.
+* Product offer prices are saved when a product concrete and product offer prices are saved.

-Make sure that product offers are sorted by the lowest price first when fetched as a collection with product concrete.
+* Product offers are sorted by the lowest price first when fetched as a collection with product concrete.

-Make sure that when a product offer with a volume price is selected, and the selected quantity is over a certain threshold, its volume price is shown instead of the normal price.
+* When a product offer with a volume price is selected, and the selected quantity is over a certain threshold, its volume price is shown instead of the normal price.

 {% endinfo_block %}